josealvarez97/MattBots-Public/README.md

 # 3. Technical details of the app.

 MattBots is powered by Unity3D, a popular game engine that employs the c# programming language for its API.
 The current prototype of the app leverages Unity's capabilities to define scriptable objects, follows well an OPP and event-driven paradigm, and suppports keeping track of the users' progress locally.
-In the future we plan to continue making further use of UnityAnalytics API to keep track of the player's interactions withing the game and use the data to inform relevant feedback.
+In the future we plan to continue making further use of UnityAnalytics API to keep track of the player's interactions within the game and use the data to inform relevant feedback.

 #### Diving more into details